dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Tutorials/BeginnersGuideStepByStep.md

-# Your first dialogic game!
+# First dialogic game: step by step
 Let's begin creating your first dialog with dialogic!

 - [Meeting the dialogic tab](#meeting-the-dialogic-tab)